michele-bellomo/FaceMaskDetection/README.md

 # Kaggle Competition: Face Mask Detection

 Competition held within the "Artificial Neural Networks and Deep Learning" course, held by professor Matteo Matteucci at Politecnico di Milano in the first semester of the academic year 2020/2021.
-The challenge consisted in designing an algorithm to classify a set of photos according to the following scenarios:
+The challenge consisted in designing an algorithm to classify a set of pictures according to the following scenarios:
 1) all present wear masks
 2) some of those present (but not all) wear masks
 3) no one wears masks